zediious/tpfz-sprinkles/content/en/docs/_index.md

 ## Warnings/Disclaimers

+As of the latest version, the modlist requires ~406GB (~144GB of Downloads/~262GB of Mods) of drive space on top of the ~14GB Skyrim: Special Edition base files.
+Installing onto an SSD is not required, but **strongly recommended**.
+You are welcome and recommended to use a separate drive for the downloaded archives, saving some space on the SSD storing the actual installed mod list.
+Download and installation times vary based on your computer and internet speeds but expect the entire process to take a couple of hours.

+Wabbajack does not require that you have Nexus Premium to install the modlist, however, having Nexus Premium will cut your install time to a fraction of what it would be instead of downloading each mod individually.

 When launching the game through Mod Organizer, **NEVER** click the "Unlock" button on the small window that Mod Organizer creates.
 This **WILL** cause issues!
 You will be reminded of this in the Post-Mod List Install section of the wiki.

-Wabbajack does not require that you have Nexus Premium to install the modlist, however, having Nexus Premium will cut your install time to a fraction of what it would be instead of downloading each mod individually.

-As of the latest version, the modlist requires ~393GB (~139GB of Downloads/~254GB of Mods) of drive space on top of the ~14GB Skyrim: Special Edition base files.
-Installing onto an SSD is not required, but **strongly recommended**.
-You are welcome and recommended to use a separate drive for the downloaded archives, saving some space on the SSD storing the actual installed mod list.
-Download and installation times vary based on your computer and internet speeds but expect the entire process to take a couple of hours.

 This list **requires** that you have the **latest** version of Skyrim installed on Steam.
 Do **NOT** use any downgrade patchers, Wabbajack will do this work for you.